 “Briefly describe your single, most rewarding experience.
 Feel free to refer to an experience previously described in your AMCAS application if needed (400 words)”

 For this question, it’s essential to be honest and highly specific.
-JHU SOM is looking for clear, tangible examples of rewarding experiences, whether they were in a medical context or not.
-Don’t tell a subpar story simply because it involved your studies in medicine; feel free to talk about rewarding moments in your other activities too!
+JHU SOM is looking for clear, tangible examples of rewarding experiences, whether in a medical context or not.
+Don’t tell a subpar story simply because it involved your studies in medicine; feel free to talk about rewarding moments in your other activities, too!

 “Briefly describe a situation where you had to overcome adversity; include lessons learned and how you think it will affect your career as a future physician.
 (400 words)”